CyVerse-learning-materials/SciApps_guide/step1.rst

 *Access Without Logging In*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
    1. Access the SciApps website at https://www.SciApps.org/

-   2. Navigate public data

-   3. Load app form by clicking on the app name in left panel
+   2. Load app form by clicking on the app name in left panel

-   4. Load public workflows (or workflow templates) from right panel or click on 'Workflow' then 'Public Workflows' from top navigation bar
+   3. Load public workflows (or workflow templates) from right panel or click on 'Workflow' then 'Public Workflows' from top navigation bar

-   5. Build new workflows from the workflow templates, visualize workflow diagram, and download workflow in JSON format
+   4. Build new workflows from the workflow templates, visualize workflow diagram, and download workflow in JSON format

       ..
 Note::
         Without logging in, you can not view data in CyVerse Data Store, submit analysis job, or save worlflows.